codershona/javaspringboot-restapi/README.md

 # Spring Boot Auto Configuration:

-* Configuration building Spring APP:
+* Configuration building Spring App:
+ * Component Scan,
+ * DispatcherServlet,
+ * Data Sources,
+ * JSON Conversion

+* <b>How can I simplify this?</b>
+  * Auto configuration: Automated configuration for app:

+    * Which frameworks are in the Class Path?
+    * What is existing configuration (Annotations etc)?

 # Spring Boot DevTools: